ropensci-archive/roweb2/content/technotes/2020-04-30-rmd-citations/index.md

 Some R tools out there simplify part of the workflow, mimicking tools you could find in Microsoft Word:

-* [citr](https://github.com/crsh/citr) provides an RStudio add-in to search for references in a .bib file, inserting the key in the document;
+* [citr](https://github.com/crsh/citr) by [Frederik Aust](https://github.com/crsh) provides an RStudio add-in to search for references in a .bib file, inserting the key in the document;

-* [knitcitations](https://github.com/cboettig/knitcitations) allows you to not only use the keys, but also DOIs and URLs to cite a paper.
+* [knitcitations](https://github.com/cboettig/knitcitations) by [Carl Boettiger](/author/carl-boettiger) allows you to not only use the keys, but also DOIs and URLs to cite a paper.
 E.g. `citet("10.1098/rspb.2013.1372")` will create a citation to `@Boettiger_2013` after querying the web; and `write.bibtex(file = "references.bib")` will allow you to cache entries in a bibliography file.

-Both these packages imports [RefManageR](https://docs.ropensci.org/RefManageR/), a package that _provides tools for importing and working with bibliographic references_, and that has been [peer-reviewed by rOpenSci](https://github.com/ropensci/software-review/issues/119).
+Both these packages imports [RefManageR](https://docs.ropensci.org/RefManageR/) by [Mathew W. McLean](http://mwmclean.github.io/), a package that _provides tools for importing and working with bibliographic references_, and that has been [peer-reviewed by rOpenSci](https://github.com/ropensci/software-review/issues/119).

-### Citation workflow without Pandoc
+### Citation workflow without Pandoc, with RefManageR

 Now, for generating Markdown content like this post source, one cannot use the tools presented earlier.
 In our blog guide, we explain that citations are footnotes [whose text is APA formatted](https://blogguide.ropensci.org/technical.html#addcitation) and we explain how to [find that citation text for a package or article](https://blogguide.ropensci.org/technical.html#how-to-find-citation-text-for-a-package-or-article).